Click to go to a specific section, or scroll down to read them all:

 A Career in Music Therapy offers challenge, opportunity, and distinctive rewards to those interested in working with people of all ages with various disabilities.
 Music therapists are employed in many different settings including general and psychiatric hospitals, community mental health agencies, rehabilitation centers, day care facilities, nursing homes, schools and private practice.
 Music therapists provide services for adults & children with psychiatric disorders, cognitive and developmental disabilities, speech and hearing impairments, physical disabilities, and neurological impairments, among others.
 Music therapists are usually members of an interdisciplinary team who support the goals and objectives for each client within the context of the music therapy setting.
 Return to Top

 Music Therapy is an allied health profession in which music is used within a therapeutic relationship to address physical, psychological, cognitive, and social needs of individuals.
 After assessing the strengths and needs of each client, the qualified music therapist provides the indicated treatment including creating, singing, moving to, and/or listening to music.
 Through musical involvement in the therapeutic context, the client's abilities are strengthened and transferred to other areas of his or her life.
 Music therapy also provides avenues for communication that can be helpful to those who find it difficult to express themselves in words.
+Music therapy differs from other bedside music.
+Click here to see a chart comparing music therapy and other therapeutic music.
 Research in the music therapy profession supports the effectiveness of music therapy in many areas such as facilitating movement and overall physical rehabilitation, motivating people to cope with treatment, providing emotional support for clients and their families, and providing an outlet for the expression of feelings.
 Return to Top

 Personal Qualifications of a Music Therapist include a genuine interest in people and a desire to help others empower themselves.
 The essence of music therapy practice involves establishing caring and professional relationships with people of all ages and abilities.
 Empathy, patience, creativity, imagination, an openness to new ideas, and understanding of oneself are also important attributes.
 Because music therapists are musicians as well as therapists, a background in and love of music are also essential.
 Individuals considering a career in music therapy are advised to gain experience through volunteer opportunities or summer work in nursing homes, camps for children with disabilities, and other settings which serve the needs of people with disabilities.
 Return to Top